Spidy123222/iOS-Debugging-JIT-Guides/README.md

 _Link:_ [https://github.com/jkcoxson/DiOS-Instructions](https://github.com/jkcoxson/DiOS-Instructions)

 This tutorial is written with using libimobiledevice which is a program to interface with iOS based Devices.
 It includes debugging/Enabling Jit for apps and All of the tutorials below uses LibiMobileDevice.
+This program is supported on windows 10, debian linux, macOS

-This is considered the more compatible method if trying to activate jit or debug an app without mac or windows or just want to do it via a computer.This can be implimented with a SSH shortcut to the computer to activate remotely inside your network to actiavte JIT/debug (if computer is on).
+This is considered the more compatible method if trying to activate jit or debug an app without mac or windows via debian linux or just want to do it via a computer.
+This can be implimented with a SSH shortcut to the computer to activate remotely inside your network to actiavte JIT/debug (if computer is on).
 This method can be implimented very well into servers and portable devices.

 **2. JitterBug by osy**